shijuvar/shijuvar/active_masterclass.md

 ## FAQ
 **Q: What's the objective of the Masterclass?**

 **A:** The objective of the Masterclass is not about learning some syntax and grammer, but it's all about how to write idiomatic Go code based on SOLID principles and Clean architecture.
-If you're passionate on programming and want to write production-ready Go code based on the Go philosophy and good engineering principles, the Masterclass may help you.
+If you're passionate on programming and want to write production-ready Go code based on the Go philosophy and good engineering principles, the Masterclass will help you.

+The Trainer is not a  conventional trainer, but he is a senior Architect who has vast experience in building large-scale software systems, and thus the Masterclasses are designed for giving real-world insight with good software engineering philosophies.
+The Trainer is against people emphasize into syntax, frameworks and becoming the "poster child" of some named patterns without understanding the context of problem domain.

 **Q: How to enroll to the Masterclass?**